TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     filesystems:

-        This property can be used to mount additional filesystems into an OS VM.
-It is primarily intended for SDC special VMs.
+        This property can be used to mount additional file systems into an OS VM.
 The value is an array of objects.
-The properties available are listed below under the filesystems.*.<property> options.
-Those objects can have the following
-        properties: source, target, raw (optional), type and options.
+Each object in the array can have the following properties: type, source, target, raw (optional), and options.
+These properties are documented below.

     filesystems.*.type:

-        For OS VMs this specifies the type of the filesystem being mounted in.
+        For OS VMs, this specifies the type of the file system to be mounted.
-        Example: lofs
+        Example: "lofs" or "pcfs"

         type: string (fs type)
         vmtype: OS